yandex-cloud/docs/en/support/overview.md

 * Address questions configuring third-party software and troubleshooting compatibility issues (provide reference to open sources of information).
 * Provide recommendations for fixing problems with operating systems and their components.
 * Provide recommendations for troubleshooting third-party software compatibility issues (direct help solving).
-* Directly consult with a dedicated support engineer on how to solve architecture-related tasks based on your {{ yandex-cloud }} service usage scenario
 * Personal technical manager.

 {% endif %}